swatipbk1/SBA-319-Hotel_Application/README_Hotel_ApplicationProject.md

 Include the necessary request body for POST and PUT requests.
 Send the request and inspect the response.

-Testing Details and Sample Data for API Routes
+# Testing Details and Sample Data for API Routes(Utilities Folder)

 In the Utilities folder, you will find detailed testing instructions for explicit routes within the hotel-application API.
 These instructions are split into three separate README files, each corresponding to a specific API route:

 Invoice_testing.MD: This document provides guidance on how to test the API routes related to invoice handling.